Skip to content

 # Provision the version-pinned cluster in parallel

-This command will take a moment as it must download the 1.5GB+ Docker image for version 1.30.0.
+This command may take a moment if Docker must download the node image for version 1.34.0.

 Solution for Task 4: Context Switching Mastery

-Now that we have two clusters running, we need to instruct kubectl which one to talk to.
-We do this by changing the active context in our kubeconfig file.
+Now that two clusters are running, instruct the client which one to talk to by changing the active context in kubeconfig.

 Terminal window